aspose-total/Aspose.Total-Products/total/en/python-net/conversion/wordml-to-ost/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert WordML to OST?</h2>

+WordML is a markup language used to represent Microsoft Word documents.
+It is an XML-based format that is used to store documents in a structured manner.
+OST is an Outlook data file format used to store emails, contacts, calendar items, tasks, and other Outlook items.
+It is used to store data locally on the user's computer.
+Converting WordML to OST can be useful for a Python developer who wants to add a feature to their application that allows users to convert WordML documents to OST files.

+<h2>How Aspose.Total Helps for WordML to OST Conversion?</h2>

-For a Python developer, who is trying to add a WORDML to OST conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into OST format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs that make it easy to convert WordML to OST using Python.
+The conversion process is a two-step process.
+Firstly, the Word file is loaded and rendered into HTML via Aspose.Words for Python via .NET.
+Secondly, the converted HTML is loaded using Aspose.Email for Python via .NET and saved into OST format.
+This makes it easy for Python developers to add a feature to their application that allows users to convert WordML documents to OST files.

 {{% /blocks/products/pf/feature-page-summary %}}